 Oak savannas, once covering roughly fifty million acres from Michigan to Nebraska, now cover only about 30,000 acres.
-Indiana Dunes National Lakeshore staff is restoring over a thousand acres of this globally rare habitat for future generations.
+Indiana Dunes National Park staff is restoring over a thousand acres of this globally rare habitat for future generations.

-Where eastern hardwood forests meet western tall grass prairies, there is a unique and endangered ecosystem; The Black Oak Savanna.
+Where eastern hardwood forests meet western tall grass prairies, there is a unique and endangered ecosystem; Black Oak Savanna.
 Oak savannas are sparsely treed grasslands where fire-resistant oaks stand among prairie plants.
 In the Midwest, it is estimated that less than 0.02% of high quality oak savanna habitat remains.

 Historically, fires set by lightning or by Native Americans prevented the understory from growing up and shading out sun-loving prairie plants.
 More recently, fire was suppressed, and savannas became overgrown.
 Today, increased prescribed fire frequency and mechanical clearing are being used to open up the canopy and understory that will allow the diverse savanna plants and animals to thrive.
-Indiana Dunes National Lakeshore has received funding to undertake significant ecological restoration of 1,045 acres of rare black oak savanna habitat in the park at Miller Woods and Tolleston Dunes.
+Indiana Dunes National Park has received funding to undertake significant ecological restoration of 1,045 acres of rare black oak savanna habitat in the park at Miller Woods and Tolleston Dunes.

 Black oak savannas are richly diverse ecosystems that contain plants and animals found in both oak forest and tall grass prairies.
 This diversity includes flora and fauna that are listed as rare, threatened, or endangered.
 The Karner blue butterfly (Lycaeides melissa samuelis), a federally endangered species, has suffered from loss of habitat.
 Restoration of this oak savanna and carefully managed prescribed burns help ensure that populations of wild lupine, the Karner larvae’s only source of food, remain plentiful.